vinceTheProgrammer/7GatesToHell/README.md

 - Safe zones in-between every chapter.

 ## Chapters (Concept Summaries)
 - Gate 1: Pull off a busy road to explore the location of the 7 Gates to Hell urban legend.
-(Optionally) read a sign that explains that the 7 gates to hell are the 7 road underpasses a little further up the road and that the urban legend goes that if you pass under all 7, you'll arrive at Hell.
+Read a sign that explains that the 7 gates to hell are the 7 road underpasses a little further up the road and that the urban legend goes that if you pass under all 7, you'll arrive at Hell.
 Pass under all 7 only to be met with another busy road and a sign saying the same thing as the first sign you read.
 Explore a bit to find a water way that leads to the actual 1st gate to Hell.

 - **Gate 2:** TBD
 - **Gate 3:** TBD